bermudadigitalstudio/Rope/README.md

 # Rope

-Rope provides basic access to `PostgreSQL` in Swift around the `libpq` library.
+Rope provides a convenient access to `PostgreSQL` for Swift 3 using the thread-safe, highly performant `libpq` library.

 ## Example